The 2010 55th Anniversary $10,550 Giveaway Winner

 A sunroom is a structure constructed onto a home that allows for the enjoyment of the surrounding scenery while being protected from inclement weather.
 This sunroom structure is also often referred to as a solarium, patio room, patio enclosure, conservatory, or Florida room.
 While many of these terms can be used interchangeably to describe a glassed in home addition that provides an open, light and relaxing space, the words Sunroom and Solarium do define different structures.
 But what is the difference between the two?
 Which one will be best for your home?
 The key differences between a sunroom vs a solarium is its intended use, the pros & cons of each, the required maintenance, and the resale value on your investment.

-What is the difference between a 3 season sunroom vs a 4 season sunroom?
+What is the difference between a 3 season sunroom and a 4 season sunroom (year round sunroom).
 The obvious answer - one season!
 A 3 season is built to be used in the warmer months of the year, which can vary from a span of 5 to 8 months (if we’re lucky!).
 A 4 season sunroom is constructed to allow the sunroom to be used comfortably year round.
 There are three primary differences in the construction of these rooms: glass, insulation and a HVAC unit.

 Everyone is always looking for ways to save money.
 One of the best ways to save money on your home is by replacing your windows.
 For most homeowners, your home is your largest investment.
 It’s very easy to trade in those old, drafty inefficient windows for new, state-of-the-art energy efficient replacement windows.